expo/expo/docs/pages/versions/v32.0.0/sdk/google-sign-in.md

 > Android Only, this method always returns true on iOS

 Use this method to determine if a user's device can utilize Google Sign-In functionality.
-By default this method will assume the option is `false` and silently check for Play Services, whereas passing `true` will present a modal if the Play Services aren't available.
+By default this method will assume the option is `false` and silently check for Play Services, whereas passing `true` will present a modal if the Play Services aren't available, prompting the user to update Play Services.

 ### `askForPlayServicesAsync(): Promise<boolean>`